mlswg/mls-protocol/draft-ietf-mls-protocol.md

 The client verifies the validity of a KeyPackage using the following steps:

 * Verify that the credential in the KeyPackage is valid according to the authentication service and the client's local policy.
-These actions MUST be the same regardless of at what point in the protocol the KeyPackage is being verified.
+These actions MUST be the same regardless of at what point in the protocol the KeyPackage is being verified with the following exception: If the KeyPackage is an update to another KeyPackage, the authentication service MUST additionally validate that the set of identities attested by the credential in the new KeyPackage is acceptable relative to the identities attested by the old credential.

+* Verify that the set of identities attested by the credential is acceptable to the application for the participant being updated.

 * Verify that the signature on the KeyPackage is valid using the public key in the KeyPackage's credential